Long Range Desert Group: Communications

 The LRDG used Morse code for all transmissions, and were able to transmit over great distances using either a dipole antenna system attached to a 6.3 ft rod antenna mounted on the truck, which was adequate up to 500 mi, or for greater distances, a Windom dipole system slung between two 17 ft tall poles.
 The disadvantage of using the Windom system was that it took time to erect and work out the correct antenna length, so it could only be used in a relatively safe area.
 To power the No. 11 set extra batteries had to be carried by the radio vehicles.

 The Philips receiver was used to monitor Greenwich Mean Time (GMT) time checks, which was vital for desert navigation.
+(Note: On occasion the Philips was used to listen to BBC radio or music like the song Lili Marleen.)

 While on the move the lead vehicles of the patrol commanders and sergeants flew a small flag.
 Because the LRP was organised on divisional cavalry lines the leaders carried green flags for 'A' (HQ) Troop, black for 'B' Troop, yellow for 'C' Troop and red for 'D'.
 When the LRDG was organised into 11 vehicle patrols this was simplified to a green flag displaying the patrol letter in white; the later half-patrols used a plain green flag on occasion.
-When it became necessary to change course from an intended route, or in the event of enemy action, patrol movements were controlled by a simple semaphore flag system using blue and white signal flags, or hand signals, depending on how widely dispersed the trucks were.
+When it became necessary to change course from an intended route, or in the event of enemy action, patrol movements were controlled by a simple semaphore flag system using blue and white signal flags, (Note: Some typical signals were 'Enemy in sight': a flag waved vertically, and 'Disperse': two horizontal flags waved up and down.) or hand signals, depending on how widely dispersed the trucks were.